ICJIA/icjia-accessibility-portal/content/faqs.md

 Illinois DoIT recommends including language similar to:

 > "All information technology, including electronic information, software, systems, and equipment, developed or provided under this contract or procurement must comply with the applicable requirements of the Illinois Information Technology Accessibility Act (30 ILCS 587) Standards as published at <a href="https://doit.illinois.gov/accessibility/iitaa" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/accessibility/iitaa</a>"

 ---

-## Key Terms

-**Confused by the jargon?** Here are plain-language definitions of common accessibility terms:

-**Alt text (Alternative text)** — A brief written description of an image that screen readers read aloud to users who can't see the image.
-Example: "Director Smith presenting award to Officer Jones."

-**ARIA (Accessible Rich Internet Applications)** — Code attributes that provide additional information to screen readers when standard HTML isn't enough.
-Think of it as labels and instructions for assistive technology.

-**Assistive technology** — Tools people with disabilities use to access digital content.
-Examples: screen readers (read content aloud), screen magnifiers, voice recognition software, alternative keyboards.

-**Captions** — Text displayed on screen that shows what's being said in a video.
-Different from subtitles (which assume you can hear) — captions also describe important sounds.

-**Focus indicator** — The visual outline that shows which element on a page is currently selected when navigating with a keyboard (usually by pressing Tab).
-Should be clearly visible.

-**Keyboard navigation** — The ability to use a website or application using only keyboard keys (Tab, Enter, Space, Arrow keys) without needing a mouse.

-**Reading order** — The sequence in which content is read by screen readers.
-Should match the logical flow of information (top to bottom, left to right in English).

-**Screen reader** — Software that reads website and document content aloud for people who are blind or have low vision.
-Examples: NVDA (free), JAWS, VoiceOver (built into Macs/iPhones).

-**Semantic HTML** — Using HTML elements for their intended purpose (`<button>` for buttons, `<nav>` for navigation) rather than generic `<div>` elements.
-This helps assistive technologies understand page structure.

-**VPAT (Voluntary Product Accessibility Template)** — A document vendors provide that explains how well their product meets accessibility standards.
-Look for "Supports" rather than "Partially Supports."

-**WCAG (Web Content Accessibility Guidelines)** — International standards for making digital content accessible.
-Pronounced "wuh-kag."

----